 There is a pattern in the way software actually gets built.
 The bottleneck, the thing that decides how fast a team can really move, never sits still.
 It shifts every decade or so, the industry chases it for a few years, beats it down to a manageable size, and then quietly discovers it has moved somewhere else.
 I have watched it move four times.
-The fifth move is happening now, and most teams have not noticed.
+The fifth is happening now, and most of the industry has read it as a story about tools when it is in fact a story about how teams are arranged.

 The pattern has had a name for forty-two years.
 Eliyahu Goldratt published The Goal in 1984 and named what every operations team had already half-noticed: the throughput of any system is set by its single slowest step, and the work of management is to find that step, exploit it, subordinate everything else to it, then invest to remove it.
 The catch, which gets less attention than it deserves, is the last step.
 Once you remove the constraint, a new one will appear somewhere else in the system, and the discipline begins again.